Chery Tiggo 5

-The Chery Tiggo 5 is a compact crossover produced by Chery under the Tiggo product series.
+The Chery Tiggo 5 is a subcompact crossover SUV produced by Chery under the Tiggo product series.

 Overview

 The Chery Tiggo 5 was launched in November 2013 on the 2013 Guangzhou Auto Show.
 The Chery Tiggo 5 was later launched in China on November 28, pricing starts around 100,000 yuan to 150,000 yuan.
 The Tiggo 5 is slightly larger and is positioned above the Chery Tiggo 3 compact crossover.